adsf117/adsf117/README.md

 ### Hi there 👋 !
-My name is Andres David Serrano from 🇨🇴
+My name is Andres David Serrano, I'm from Colombia 🇨🇴

-Mobile application developer since 2013.
+I'm mobile application developer since 2013.
 I have worked in Java and Kotlin on native android apps (I'm a fan of Kotlin).

 I have followed Scrum, EX, kanban,  good development practices such as SOLID, Clean Code, Clean Architecture C.I and C.D.